-Former Citrix man, an angel investor and now a Co – founder, executive VP and GM sales at Lavelle Networks, experienced in networking, cloud, on premise software, hardware and SaaS – Vishal Khare – tells how emerging technology companies can establish kaizen sales strategies.
+Former Citrix man, an angel investor and now a Co-founder, executive VP and GM sales at Lavelle Networks, experienced in networking, cloud, on-premise software, hardware, and SaaS – Vishal Khare – tells how emerging technology companies can establish kaizen sales strategies.

-India is booming in Innovation with Science and Technology sector growing at a rapid pace.
-Not just in technology, the evolution of start-up and new digital ecosystem, its growth drivers, the role played by investors, incubators/ accelerators, and the Government have boosted India’s morale to become the most attractive investment destinations for technology transactions in the world.
+India is booming in Innovation with the Science and Technology sector growing at a rapid pace.
+Not just in technology, the evolution of start-up and new digital ecosystem, its growth drivers, the role played by investors, incubators/ accelerators, and the Government has boosted India’s morale to become the most attractive investment destinations for technology transactions in the world.
 And as India leaps forward in the technology sector and the global technology market, a pool of new tech-based start-ups is emerging with innovative and new age technology solutions.
-But a very few make it to the top.
+But very few make it to the top.

-90% Indian startups fail within their first 5 years of inception.
+90% of Indian startups fail within their first 5 years of inception.
 Reportedly, the number of IT startups in the country slumped to 800 in the first nine months of 2017 from over 6,000 in all of 2016.

 The 5 trillion dollar Echo